PierAlbertoPierini/QuantumTheories/README.md

-# Pesentation of my Theories
+# Presentation of my Theories
 Hi, this is a working in progress of my Theories and Ideas.

 # LICENSE